Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Drawing the celestial sphere -- Naive version

 \end{itemize}

 The only arbitrariness here lies in where exactly we decide to switch from one coordinate system to the other.
 In practice, the radial motion of photon is determined by and effective potential $V(r)$ given in Eq.~(\ref{def_pot}).
-This potential show that in some case, a geodesic may spend a large amount of time around $r = 3 M$ (the so-called light circle) around which the one dimensional radial motion is unstable.
-Therefore, we choose to impose that the light circle crossing is made using Schwarschild coordinates $r, t$.
+This potential show that in some case, a geodesic may spend a large amount of time around $r = 3 M$ (the so-called light circle or photon sphere) around which the one dimensional radial motion is unstable.
+Therefore, we choose to impose that the light circle crossing is made using Schwarzschild coordinates $r, t$.